Image Above: Hannah O'Donnell, Director of Sales at Collabrance, helps MSPs use LinkedIn and social media for their marketing and sales efforts.

 Hear what your MSP peers have to say!
 To help you gain insight, learn best practices, and understand how MSPs are adjusting to all the recent changes in the industry - we are going straight to the experts for answers to your questions.
 Check out this 1-minute video for more information.

 If you have any questions or would like to learn best practices to scale your MSP business, please reach out to me to see how we can help!

 At the end of his breakout, Josh shared a quote by Warren Buffet which states, “The business schools reward difficult complex behavior more than simple behavior, but simple behavior is more effective.”
 Five minutes per day is a simple way you can build and add value to your prospect list.

-During this webinar, we will focus specifically on LinkedIn and Facebook, and answer your questions on:
+During this presentation, we focused specifically on LinkedIn and Facebook, and answer your questions on:

-Join our next MSP sales & marketing webinar and learn how you can craft your message to capture the attention of your audience and spread awareness using social media!
+Watch our MSP sales & marketing recorded webinar and learn how you can craft your message to capture the attention of your audience and spread awareness using social media!